A complete collection of Claremont and Bolton’s run from Epic Illustrated, Marada The She-Wolf is a gripping sword-and-sorcery tale.

 - ISBN: 9780857686329

 I’m a fan of Marada and have the Epic Illustrated issues and the Marvel Graphic Novel from the 1980s collecting, colouring and expanding on the original work so I was skeptical about the need for this new volume.
 That skepticism evaporated the moment I had the book in my hands.
 Oversized, sewn binding, thick pages: an overall excellent product.
 Inside lay all three Marada stories from Epic, all in colour and including the extended ending from the graphic novel.

 We’re presented with three tales of Marada.
-The Shattered Sword gives us a nice introduction to Marada and her current circumstances, interspersed with well placed flashbacks.
-It’s a great story of demons and shattered lives, plus provides an introduction to Arianhrod, Marada’s traveling companion for the rest of the book.
+The Shattered Sword gives us a nice introduction to Marada and her current circumstances, interspersed with well-placed flashbacks.
+It’s a great story of demons and shattered lives, plus provides an introduction to Arianhrod, Marada’s travelling companion for the rest of the book.
 Royal Hunt is a road tale of our two companions and one adventure of skill and betrayal.
-Wizard’s Masque takes our travelers to Alexandria and a middle eastern encounter with demons and bad guys.
-Each story opens with a one page introduction that sets the mood.
+Wizard’s Masque takes our travellers to Alexandria and a middle eastern encounter with demons and bad guys.
+Each story opens with a one-page introduction that sets the mood.

 These are action tales set in a great historic period, and as such we don’t get a lot of character development.
 They are who they are and do what they do.
 The stories are a vehicle for sword and sorcery action but they are well crafted and deep enough to create an engaging world.
 Definitely adult material with some slight nudity, sexual situations and a high level of detailed violence.
 Epic Illustrated was an adult magazine and was part of Marvel’s attempt at a Heavy Metal style “serious” anthology.